-Along with lavender (below), yarrow is one of the "herb" plants on this list of perennial flowers that bloom all summer.
-Yarrow plants were widely used medicinally prior to modern times to staunch blood.
+Along with lavender and coneflower, yarrow is one of the herb plants on this list of perennial flowers which blooms all summer.
+Yarrow plants were widely used medicinally prior to modern times to stanch the flow of blood.
 In fact, this medicinal use for yarrow is responsible for the plant's scientific name, Achillea.
 Today, most of us are more interested in the beauty and low maintenance of yarrow than in its herbal use.

 07 of 17

-When you encounter lavender-scented linens, sachets and potpourris, you can't help but think "class."
-They provide a nice touch in a home and are ridiculously easy to acquire.
-But even people with no interest in such domesticity grow lavender plants.
+Lavender-scented linens, sachets, and potpourris provide a nice touch in a home and are ridiculously easy to acquire.
+Even people with no interest in such domesticity grow lavender plants.
 Why?
 Because these herb plants bring a touch of class to the landscape, too.

 08 of 17

 Technically, ice plant is hardy to zone 5.
-In reality, at the northern end of its range, it is not the easiest plant to grow.
-Winter hardiness simply is not a given in zone 5.
-But if ice plant survives the winter where you live, by all means take advantage and grow it!
-This ground cover boasts both vividly-colored flowers and unusual leaves.Continue to 9 of 17 below.
+In reality, at the northern end of its range, it is not the easiest plant to grow -- winter hardiness simply isn't a given in this subregion.
+But if ice plant survives the winter where you live, by all means, take advantage and grow it!
+This groundcover boasts both vividly-colored flowers and unusual leaves.Continue to 9 of 17 below.

 09 of 17

 There is a lot to like about Coreopsis verticillata 'Moonbeam', including its:

 - "Threadleaf" foliage